ceph/ceph/doc/rados/configuration/mclock-config-ref.rst

 7. After ensuring that the OSDs nodes are in the desired configuration, run a simple 4KiB random write workload on the OSD(s) for 300 secs.
 8. Note the overall throughput(IOPS) obtained from the cbt output file.
-This value would be the baseline throughput(IOPS) with the default bluestore throttle options.
+This value is the baseline throughput(IOPS) when the default bluestore throttle options are in effect.
 9. If the intent is to determine the bluestore throttle values for your environment, then set the two options, ``bluestore_throttle_bytes`` and ``bluestore_throttle_deferred_bytes`` to 32 KiB(32768 Bytes) each to begin